Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model: Abstract

 \section{Abstract}

-Nonequilibrium dynamics play an increasingly important role in all contexts of physics, both classical and quantum as well as living and non-living.
-Nevertheless, our understanding of phase transitions is primarily focused on systems at or near equilibrium.
-It is thus crucial to develop a foundational understanding of nonequilibrium phase transitions.
+Nonequilibrium dynamics play an important role in all contexts of physics, both classical and quantum as well as living and non-living, so it is crucial to develop a foundational understanding of nonequilibrium phase transitions.
 In this work, we investigate an important class of nonequilibrium dynamics in the form of nonreciprocal interactions.
 In particular, we study how nonreciprocal coupling between two $O(n_i)$ order parameters (with $i = 1, 2$) affects the universality at a multicritical point, extending the analysis of [J.~T.~Young \emph{et al.}, Phys.~Rev.~X \textbf{10}, 011039 (2020)], which considered the case $n_1 = n_2 = 1$, i.e., a $\mathbb{Z}_2 \times \mathbb{Z}_2$ model.
 We show that nonequilibrium fixed points (NEFPs) emerge for a broad range of $n_1,n_2$ and exhibit intrinsically nonequilibrium critical phenomena, namely a violation of fluctuation-dissipation relations at \textit{all} scales and underdamped oscillations near criticality in contrast to the overdamped relaxational dynamics of the corresponding equilibrium models.
 Furthermore, the NEFPs exhibit an emergent discrete scale invariance in certain physically-relevant regimes of $n_1,n_2$, but not others, depending on whether the critical exponent $\nu$ is real or complex.
 The boundary between these two regions is described by an exceptional point in the renormalization group (RG) flow, leading to distinctive features in correlation functions and the phase diagram.
 Another contrast with the previous work is the number and stability of the NEFPs as well as the underlying topology of the RG flow.
 Finally, we investigate an extreme form of nonreciprocity where one order parameter is independent of the other order parameter but not vice versa.
 Unlike the $\mathbb{Z}_2 \times \mathbb{Z}_2$ model, which becomes non-perturbative in this case, we identify a distinct nonequilibrium universality class whose dependent field similarly violates fluctuation-dissipation relations but does not exhibit discrete scale invariance or underdamped oscillations near criticality.